2023 Bond Information

 What will happen if the critical needs bond is not approved?

-If the critical needs bond does not pass, the Agua Fria High School District Will not be able to fund a new high school to eliminate overcrowding in current facilities, and will not be able to provide all of the required maintenance and facility updates that are needed at our school and operational facilities including in the area of safety and security.
+If the critical needs bond does not pass, the Agua Fria High School District will not be able to fund the required maintenance and facility updates at our schools and operational facilities, including safety and security.
 In addition, student and staff technology needs will not be met, and aging school buses will not be replaced.

 -